 Neelesh Ajmani: Any challenge you want to resolve with the help of data lake should address the business need or help businesses think in the direction that can help achieve their business objectives or goals.
 So, from that perspective, the biggest challenge on the data lakeside, in my view, is streaming and maintaining the data validity.

 Shree Nair: What issues do you see in the data lake and the data warehouse space?
 How does your organization address these shortcomings?
 Are there any real-life scenarios you can share?

 Moreover, if we don’t have the governance or guidelines laid out properly, it is impossible to control what data should be there in the lake and in the warehouse.
-Also, data literacy and culture are the key to innovation to launch these initiatives successfully.
-We struggle to decide the level of governance we need to put in place to derive a value from the data lake because, in the past, data warehouses or data marts used to lock in the ease of access of data, making it challenging for businesses.
+Also, data literacy and culture are the keys to innovation to launch these initiatives successfully.
+We struggle to decide the level of governance we need to put in place to derive value from the data lake because, in the past, data warehouses or data marts used to lock in the ease of access to data, making it challenging for businesses.
 Another important aspect is to understand the real-time use cases for warehouses or data lakes.
-Our journey in the last three years is to pivot and position ourselves as a data company that puts ample opportunity or onus on our team to drive data analytics at a data enterprise-level and, top of that, redefine our data warehouses.
+Our journey in the last three years is to pivot and position ourselves as a data company that puts ample opportunity or onus on our team to drive data analytics at a data enterprise level and, on top of that, redefine our data warehouses.

 Shree Nair: Do you think data literacy is just about educating the employees in your data team across the organization on the importance of data or is it more about training them on the common objectives that the companies are chasing after?

 Ravi Achukola: Data literacy is a broader topic; there are many ways to enable the organization by taking a data awareness and relevancy approach.
 Everybody wants all their data in the data lake.
 The first step of the data lake is establishing data stores and data owners for governance to bring awareness of the platform’s limitations.
 Second, is the data definition and cataloging to help the data stewards do MOCs for their team and understand what we should and should not do.